jinndi/wg-easy-breezy/README-en.md

 ## Requirements:

-1. VPS server from 1GB RAM with OS Linux Ubuntu 20.04+ or Debian 11+ (2 pcs if you want to deploy shasowsocks server on another)
+1. VPS server from 1GB RAM with OS Linux Ubuntu 24.04+ or Debian 12+, kernel version >=6 (2 pcs if you want to deploy shasowsocks server on another)
 2. Root user rights

 ## Installation: